 It will be asked, whether no record has been kept by the mother, in whose presence spiritual manifestations are of daily occurrence.
-To render a faithful narrative of the phenomena through the mediumship of Kate Fox.
-(Mrs. Jencken) even for one year, would fill a small volume.
+To render a faithful narrative of the phenomena through the mediumship of Kate Fox ens through the mediumssap of Rase (Mrs. Jencken) even for one year, would fill a small volume.
 Only a few instances, as reported by herself, will now be mentioned.
 In May last Mrs. Kate Fox Jencken was standing at the window of a room at Branting Hotel, New York, when raps spelt out that a message would be given by direct writing.
 A sheet of paper and a pencil held in the hands of Mrs. George Taylor were taken by the spirits, and carried outside the window in the space beyond, and this in broad daylight.
 The same day, but in the evening, the sheet of paper, which had been previously carefully marked by Mrs. George Taylor, was brought back by an unseen agency, and placed in the hands of Mrs. G. Taylor, Dr. Taylor being present.
 This document is now in the possession of Mrs. Taylor.
 The communication on the paper was in a clear handwriting, every "i" dotted and every "t" crossed.
 Exceptional interest attaches itself to this document, as containing information relating to private matters of Mrs.

 On several occasions direct writing has been obtained.
 Since Mrs. Jencken's return, a series of questions written out by Mrs. Jencken's were answered by direct writing.
-One more instance of Miss Kate Jencken's powers, and this narrative must come to a close.
-A few days before her departure for Europe, Mrs. Jencken, who was staying at Mrs. Taylor's was aroused by repeated knocking at her door on opening it a lady stood before her, dressed in mourning, looking pale and lifeless; she said that she had called to see Dr. George Taylor, whose aid she urgently needed, as some terrible accident had happened.
+One more instance of Miss Kate Jencken's powers, and instance of Miss Kate Jencken's powers, and this narrative must come to a close.
+A few days before her departure for Europe, Mrs. Jencken, who was staying at Mrs. Taylor's, was aroused by repeated knocking at her door; on opening it a lady stood before her, dressed in mourning, looking pale and lifeless; ahe said that she had called to see Dr. George Taylor, whose aid ahe urgently needed, as some terrible accident had happened.
 Little Ferdy, at this juncture, struggled to get outside of the room into the passage; on turning to stop the child, the figure of the lady suddenly vanished.
-A moment later a colored servant of Dr. Taylor's household came to the door and said Dr. Taylor was sorry he could not come up, but launched. that he was engaged.
+A moment later a colored servant of Dr. Taylor's household came to the door and said Dr. Taylor was sorry he could not come up, but Taylor was sorry he could not come up, but that he was engaged.
 No message had in fact been sent, and Mrs. Jencken, by this time They've been here again-last night, perhaps.

 thoroughly alarmed, requested Mrs. Taylor to come up to her.
 No sooner had Mrs. Taylor arrived when raps spelt out, "Otto has been injured, and is now lying in a dying condition at the hospital.
 I, his second wife, come to ask Dr. Taylor to go to his aid and save him."

+Mr. Otto was one of the inmates of the hote!
 Mr. Otto was one of the inmates of the hotel.
-The same evening brought the news that Mr. Otto had been injured, was lying severely injured at the hospital, where he died a few hours later from the effects of the injuries he had received.
-No one at the time of the appearance of the spirit-form of the late Mrs. Otto knew of the accident.
+The same eyening brought the news that Mr. Otto had been injured, was lying severely in-jured at the hospital, where he died a few nours later from the effects of the injuries he had received.
+No one at the time of the appearance of the spirit-form of the late Mrs. One knew of the socident.
 This instance is one of the many which have happened to Mrs. Kate Fox Jencken, and is so far of interest as affording evidence of the knowledge of facts by spiritual beings unknown to the medium, or any one near her at the time.